 Only buy a bike from the manufacturer’s shop as much as possible.
 Doing this allows you to enjoy a lifetime warranty.
 It will help you save more money when you need repairs or replacements for the bike.
-You can never experience any of these warranties when choosing to buy in department stores or big box stores.
+You can never experience these warranties when buying in department stores or big box stores.

 4. Choose A Lightweight Bike

 It’s common for parents to focus on the safety features of their kid’s bikes.
 You don’t want to let your kid ride a bike that can compromise their safety.
 To achieve this goal, you shouldn’t only assess the built-in safety features of the bike.
 Instead, you should also determine its weight to check if it suits your kid’s age.

 Buying a heavy bike will discourage your kid from using it very often.
-Sure, they’ll be riding on their bikes, but their weight can affect their experience and performance when maneuvering it.
-It’ll be challenging for a kid to climb steep terrains or go fast if their bikes are too heavy.
+Sure, they’ll be riding on their bikes, but their weight can affect their maneuvering experience and performance.
+It’ll be challenging for kids to climb steep terrains or go fast if their bikes are too heavy.

 Bikes made from an aluminum or titanium frame are lightweight options.
 However, this doesn’t mean you should completely cross off a steel-framed bike from your shortlist.
-If the bike’s components are still lightweight, a bike made from a steel frame can be an excellent option for your child, too.
+If the bike’s components are still lightweight, a bike made from a steel frame can also be an excellent option for your child.

 5. Check The Brakes